Binding

 2. Disallow pointers to anything except heap-allocated storage;

-3. Allow pointers to locals, but only if a compile-time check determines it is safe to do so (a compiler can easily keep track of nesting levels); or
+3. Allow pointers to locals, but only if a compile-time check determines it is safe to do so (after all, a compiler can easily keep track of nesting levels); or

 4. Move to the heap any local that becomes the target of a pointer.